Shruti1808/Word-Counter-Project/README.md

 * Example Input: "cats"; "Red cats orange cats brown cats blue cats purple cats"
 * Example Output: "'cats' appears 5 times."
 Count = 5;

-**If the user enters a word or a string of words that is capitalized, then ignore the matching word in the string.**
+**If the user chooses a word that is no match in the string, return the count as 0.**
-* Example Input: "cat"; Cats are so cute.
-I love cats"
+* Example Input: "Hello world"
-* Example Output: Count = 1;
+* Example Output: Count = 0;

 **Only return full word match, not if the string is contained within words.**
 * Example Input: "cat"; "I walked my cat to the cathedral."